DCT-Berinyuy/Learn_Flutter_Dev/Rough_Notes.md

 # Chapter 4: Fix Bugs
 ### Type 1: Hover the statement to display more details about the error.
 ### Type 2: Displays red screen on the running device.
-Go to debug console.
+Go to debug console and follow bug links.

+# Chapter 5: States
+### StateFull
+- Its a way to tell flutter the screen can refresh.
+### Stateless
+- Can't refresh the screen.
+### SelectedIndex
+- Determines which one of the [destinations] is currently selected.